 Welcome to the Industrial Heritage Network NORTH EAST (IHNNE) page!

 Ryhope Engines Museum is based upon the former Ryhope Pumping Station which was commissioned in 1868 to supply water to the Sunderland area.
-The station ceased operation in 1967 after almost 100 years of continuous use.
-The Museum is a Grade II* listed building and an Ancient Scheduled Monument.
+The station closed in 1967 after almost 100 years of continuous use.
+The building is Grade II* listed and an Ancient Scheduled Monument.
 Although the station no longer pumps ground water, the two 100 horsepower beam engines are kept in working order by the wholly voluntary workforce of the Ryhope Engines Trust.
-In addition to the beam engines, built by R & W Hawthorn, are three ‘Lancashire’ boilers of 1908, two of which are in regular use, a blacksmith’s forge, a waterwheel, numerous engines, pumps and much more.
+In addition to the beam engines, built by R & W Hawthorn, are three ‘Lancashire’ boilers of 1908, a blacksmith’s forge, a waterwheel, numerous engines, pumps and much more.

 From 1849 Tees Cottage Pumping Station revolutionised water supply in Darlington and Teesside by offering cleaner, piped water to inhabitants who had previously relied on wells and rainwater tubs.
 The engines at Tees Cottage pumped water from the River Tees, which was then filtered and supplied to the water company’s customers.
 All three methods of pumping water exist on site; steam, electric and gas.
 The gas engine, installed in 1914, is unique in that it is the only working gas pumping engine in the country (probably unique in Europe!)